-Maximum credit four units applicable on a master's degree.
+Topic to be announced in the Class Schedule.
+Maximum credit four units applicable to a master's degree.
 (Formerly numbered Biology 660.)

 628. Seminar in General Physiology (2)

 Prerequisite: Biology 356.

 May be repeated with new content.
-Maximum credit four units applicable on a master's degree.
+Topic to be announced in the Class Schedule.
+Maximum credit four units applicable to a master's degree.
 (Formerly numbered Biology 661.)

 640. Seminar in General Microbiology (2)

 Prerequisite: Biology 521 or 554.

 May be repeated with new content.
-Maximum credit four units applicable on a master's degree.
+Topic to be announced in the Class Schedule.
+Maximum credit four units applicable to a master's degree.
 (Formerly numbered Microbiology 610.)

 644. Seminar in Genetics (2)

 Prerequisite: Biology 352.

-Maximum credit four units applicable on a master's degree.
+Topic to be announced in the Class Schedule.
+Maximum credit four units applicable to a master's degree.
 (Formerly numbered Biology 640.)

 648. Seminar in Immunology and Serology (2)

 Prerequisite: Biology 585.

 May be repeated with new content.
-Maximum credit four units applicable on a master's degree.
+Topic to be announced in the Class Schedule.
+Maximum credit four units applicable to a master's degree.
 (Formerly numbered Microbiology 630.)
 652. Seminar in Marine Zoology (2-3) Prerequisites: Biology 200B and consent of instructor.
 Recent developments in marine zoology.
 May be repeated with new content.
 See Class Schedule for specific content.
-Maximum credit four units applicable on a master's degree.
-656. Seminar in Medical Mycology (2) Prerequisite: Biology 587.
+Maximum credit four units applicable to a master's degree 656.
+Seminar in Medical Mycology (2) Prerequisite: Biology 587.

 May be repeated with new content.
-Maximum credit four units applicable on a master's degree.
+Maximum credit four units applicable to a master's degree.
 (Formerly numbered Microbiology 660.)

 660. Seminar in Microbial Physiology (2)

-Prerequisite: Biology 524.
+Prerequisite: Biology 554.